Week of December 10 – December 15

-We are learning the sound of short vowel a.
-We hear it in words like: cat, map, and dad.
-Practice finding short vowel a words in the world around you.
+We are learning the sound of short vowel e.
+We hear it in words like: hen, sled, and nest.
+Practice finding short vowel e words in the world around you.

 Nouns name a person, place, animal, or thing.
 Examples include: baker, park, kitten, and mug.
 Practice finding nouns in your world around you.